douranos/ALLinTravel/README.md

 Promotional video made by Anastasis Giallousis

-Login Register part of the project was written by Christos Mouratidis and Anastasis Giallousis Questions part was written by Nikos Douranos
+Login Register part of the project was written by Christos Mouratidis and Anastasis Giallousis

+Questions part was written by Nikos Douranos

 ChatGpt connection was written by Chris Mouratidis

+Presentations made by Christos Mouratidis and Anastasis Giallousis